damonBenbo/Portfolio/src/projects/interactive-pokedex.md

 ---
 title: "Interactive Pokedex!"
-summary: "Be the pokemon trainer Ash Ketchum apired to be, with Interactive Pokedex!
-Search Pokemon and learn about each ones strenghts and weakness, save your favorites, or craft a dream team!"
+summary: "Who's that Pokemon?!
+Be the pokemon trainer Ash Ketchum aspired to be with your very own Interactive Pokedex!
+This Interactive Pokedex allows you to look up information about each Pokemon's unique attributes and abilities; as well as where you can find them.
+Save your favorites to craft your dream team!"
-image: /images/catch-up.jpg
+image: /images/interactivepokedex.png
-imageAlt: "Screenshots of catch up app"
+imageAlt: "Screenshots of Interactive Pokedex app"
 tech:
   - "Python"
   - "Flask"